Your trusted mortgage broker

 Read transcript

 How much home can you really afford?
 Let's work out your borrowing capacity.
 Not financial advice.
 General information only.
 More details at buyvest.com.au This calculation takes into account your income, expenses, deposit, and any additional costs, like stamp duty if applicable.
-It also factors in any benefits you're eligible for, such as the First Homeowner Grant, the Home Guarantee scheme, and the First Home Super Saver Scheme – since you can often use all of these together to boost your deposit, reduce upfront costs, and even increase your borrowing capacity.
+It also factors in any benefits you're eligible for, such as the First Homeowner Grant, the 5% Deposit Scheme, and the First Home Super Saver Scheme – since you can often use all of these together to boost your deposit, reduce upfront costs, and even increase your borrowing capacity.
 By understanding your borrowing capacity upfront, you'll know exactly what you can afford before you start looking at properties, helping you plan smarter and avoid surprises along the way.
 In the next video, we'll cover pre-approval and why it's an important step before you start your property hunt.

 Getting a pre-approval